 The Office for Teaching and Learning (OTL) provides support for the pedagogical uses of instructional technologies endorsed by WSU.
 We do this, for example, through individual consultations, department and campus wide workshops, institutes, and print and web-based resource materials.
 The OTL offers the annual Hybrid and Online Teaching Institute open to all Wayne State University (WSU) instructors.
 We collaborate with Computing and Information Technology (C&IT) to provide consultations and workshops that address how to select, implement, and assess instructional technologies.
 To schedule an individual consultation, email OTL@wayne.edu or call (313) 577-0001.

-For technical support, the Academic Technology Support Team is available between 9 AM and 5 PM by calling (313) 577-9457 or emailing email@example.com.
-They are able to assist with technical issues in Blackboard, Echo360 Personal Capture, Respondus LockDown Browser, i>clicker, and more.
+For technical support, the Academic Applications Support Team is available between 9 AM and 5 PM by calling (313) 577-9457 or emailing email@example.com.
+They are able to assist with technical issues in Canvas, Echo360 Personal Capture, Respondus LockDown Browser, i>Clicker, and more.

-Blackboard is a learning management system that allows faculty to manage student data (e.g., assignment grades, exam scores) and upload, organize, and manage documents and multimedia content such as PowerPoints, videos, and audio.
-Faculty can also create and manage blogs, discussions, and exams.
-Use Blackboard to:
+Canvas is a learning management system that allows faculty to manage student data (e.g., assignment grades, exam scores) and upload, organize, and manage documents and multimedia content such as PowerPoints, videos, and audio files.
+Faculty can also create and manage assignments, discussions, and exams.
+Use Canvas to:

 - manage student scores and lesson content

 - allow students to view, download, and/or print lesson materials

 - keep students engaged by allowing them to participate in online discussions